adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	// returns 1 when real, returns 2 when polyfilled
 	myObj.a;

-We have defined `a` that is *not* writeable; when we try to assign `2` to the property it is incorrectly allowed - the real implementation does not allow the assignment.
-Remember there are other properties that need consideration: `configurable`, `enumerable`, `get` and `set`.
-This should be enough to demonstrate that polyfills are not a good cross-browser solution.
+When attempting to assign `2` to the `a` property, this is incorrectly allowed.
+The real `Object.create` correctly disallows the assignment.
+This is just *one* of several properties that need careful consideration; `configurable`, `enumerable`, `get` and `set`.
+This should be enough to demonstrate that polyfills are not a reliable solution for developing Javascript.

 ## 3. Avoid polyfills.
 Use wrappers!

-So as we said before *context* is important but what exactly does context mean?
-It means, to ask the question of *what functionality do we need? and then defining an appropriate context-specific solution*.
+So as we said earlier, *context* is important but what exactly do we mean by *context*?
+It means to first define what problem we are trying to solve.
+Only then can an appropriate *context-specific* solution be designed and built.
+Let's explore by example.

 ### 3.1 Clone an object

-Imagine you wanted a function to clone an object.
-In this case `Object.create` is a useful API to solve this specific problem:
+If we want to clone an object, `Object.create` is actually a very useful API to solve this problem as follows:

 	var lib = {};
 	if(Object.create) {